 Mark Erelli

-Over his 20-plus-year career, Mark Erelli has proven himself equally at home in a multitude of roles: producing albums for artists including Grammy winner Lori McKenna; serving as a sideman guitarist for Paula Cole, Marc Cohn and Josh Ritter, among others; and writing and producing his own material, like his 2018 song “By Degrees,” which was nominated for Song of the Year at the Americana Honors and Awards.
+During the course of his 25-plus-year musical career, Mark Erelli has proven himself equally at home in a multitude of roles: producing albums for artists including Grammy winner Lori McKenna; serving as a sideman for Paula Cole, Marc Cohn and Josh Ritter, among others; and writing and producing his own material, including his 2018 song “By Degrees,” which was nominated for Song of the Year at the Americana Honors and Awards.

 MUSICAL BEGINNINGS, INFLUENCES